pSeven Enterprise deployment¶

 - Many user operations will be slow, if the same server provides storage to other applications (non-dedicated storage).

-- You will not be able to set user storage quotas, if the server does not support disk quotas.
+- You will not be able to set user and workspace storage quotas, if the server does not support disk quotas.

 - Dedicated NFS server: 4 CPU, 8 GB RAM, 1+ TB storage (10000/5000 IOPS read/write), 10 Gb/s network.

-- Storage features: ACL, file locks, disk quota, NFSv3 (recommended) or NFSv4.
+- Storage features: ACL, file locks, disk quota; using NFSv3 is recommended over NFSv4.

 - Must serve a single pSeven Enterprise deployment exclusively (dedicated storage).